| What you want | Use |

 Lower bound when

 enabled=True.
-Must be an allowed tier and ≥ min_memory_mb.dict with sandboxID, enabled, minMemoryMB, maxMemoryMB.
+Must be ≥ min_memory_mb.dict with sandboxID, enabled, minMemoryMB, maxMemoryMB.

 Raises: